British Esports Championships

 It was the first grassroots esports tournament of its kind for colleges in the UK.
 The pilot included three games: League of Legends, Overwatch and Project CARS 2.

 Teams played against each other in competitive leagues, with weekly scheduled fixtures similar to traditional sports.
 There were two stages: a group stage with a league table followed by knockout-style playoffs.
-The championships were eventually won by Solihull School and Sunderland College.
+The pilot Championships were eventually won by Solihull School and Sunderland College.

 Online safety was paramount.
 The pilot was a closed community with only those institutions registered for the pilot able to use the platform.
 Secure, unique log-ins were provided to each school or college.